Concept plan and design themes

 • Creation of a pedestrian and cyclist access way connecting Rae Street and Lathlain Street.

-• Wide, clear, possibly raised pedestrian crossing points across Lathlain Street and Rae Street to follow clear desire lines and address active frontages on future development sites.
+• Dedicated raised pedestrian crossing points across Lathlain Street and Rae Street to follow clear desire lines and address active frontages on future development sites.

 Plants, shade and canopy.